luathn/luathn.github.io/_posts/2019-10-12-thinking-in-react.md

 ---
 title: "Thinking in react"
 categories:
+  - reactjs
-  - Post Formats
+  - newbie
 tags:
-  - Post Formats
-  - quote
+  - reactjs
 ---
 React is, in our opinion, the premier way to build big, fast Web apps with JavaScript.
 It has scaled very well for us at Facebook and Instagram.